ariatemplates/hashspace/docs/api/index.md

 * parameters of the template (equivalent of element attributes) are __passed by name__, not by position
 * it not only instantiates the template but also renders it automatically in a DOM element inserted exactly where the statement is used

 There is also an additional subtlety regarding the passing of the parameters.
-As said, they are passed by name, so if you use `<tplref arg1="..." />` for a template defined like this `# template(whatever, arg1)`, `arg1` will be properly passed, wherever it is defined in the parameters list.
+As said, they are passed by name, so if you use `<tplref arg1="..." />` for a template defined like this `{template(whatever, arg1)}`, `arg1` will be properly passed, wherever it is defined in the parameters list.
 However the actual subtlety resides in the __first__ parameter of the function: if it doesn't match any attribute name, it is not left `undefined` as one could think.
 Instead, it refers to an object built from the attribute/value pairs.
 In our little example, `whatever` would refer to an object like this: `{arg1: "..."}`.
 This is implicitely due to the internal way hashspace is managing components instantiation (components are discussed later in this documentation).

 __Reference__: